GabeScott/standard-works-vault/General Conference/1980 October - The Household of Faith.md

 In section 101 of the Doctrine and Covenants, the Lord reminds us that when the Saints are slow to hearken to his words, he is “slow to hearken unto their prayers, to answer them in the day of their trouble.

-“In the day of their peace,” he explains, “they esteemed lightly my counsel; but, in the day of their trouble, of necessity they feel after me.”
-(D&C 101:7–8.)
+“In the day of their peace,” he explains, “they esteemed lightly my counsel; but, in the day of their trouble, of necessity they feel after me.” ([[D&C 101.7|D&C 101:7–8]][[D&C 101.8|]].)

 Later in this same revelation a very powerful lesson is taught in the parable of the husbandmen.
 You will recall that husbandmen were hired to plant twelve olive trees in the vineyard, to build a hedge around it, to build a tower, and to set a watchman thereon.
-As they counseled together, however, they couldn’t understand why the Lord would have need for a tower, “seeing this is a time of peace” (D&C 101:48).
-While they held a committee meeting, contending, “at variance one with another they became very slothful. ...
+As they counseled together, however, they couldn’t understand why the Lord would have need for a tower, “seeing this is a time of peace” ([[D&C 101.48|D&C 101:48]]).
+While they held a committee meeting, contending, “at variance one with another they became very slothful. …

-“And the enemy came by night, and broke down the hedge,” scattered the frightened servants, and “destroyed their works, and broke down the olive trees.”
-(D&C 101:50–51.)
+“And the enemy came by night, and broke down the hedge,” scattered the frightened servants, and “destroyed their works, and broke down the olive trees.” ([[D&C 101.50|D&C 101:50–51]][[D&C 101.51|]].)
 It was a terrible way to learn the consequences of disobedience.
 How much better just to follow the simple instruction of the Master.

 Each gospel dispensation produces a number of valiant, faithful Saints—the truly elect and noble of God.
 They may be one individual or an entire family.
 They are honored and remembered not by worldly standards but for their simple majestic faith.
 They have placed obedience to God as their sacred obligation.
 They love him.
 They trust him.
 They are committed to serve him.
 They are the bone, muscle, and sinew of the church of God in every age.
 They form the household of faith.
 Here are some classic statements from their ranks:

-“I know not, save the Lord commanded me” (Moses 5:6).
+“I know not, save the Lord commanded me” ([[Moses 5.6|Moses 5:6]]).

-“As for me and my house, we will serve the Lord” (Josh.
-24:15).
+“As for me and my house, we will serve the Lord” ([[Joshua 24.15|Josh.
+24:15]]).

-“I will go and do the things which the Lord hath commanded” (1 Ne.
-3:7).
+“I will go and do the things which the Lord hath commanded” ([[1 Nephi 3.7|1 Ne.
+3:7]]).

-“Behold the handmaid of the Lord; be it unto me according to thy word” (Luke 1:38).
+“Behold the handmaid of the Lord; be it unto me according to thy word” ([[Luke 1.38|Luke 1:38]]).

-“I ... feel to say to the Lord, humbly, ‘Give me this mountain’ (Josh.
-14:12), give me these challenges. ...
+“I … feel to say to the Lord, humbly, ‘Give me this mountain’ ([[Joshua 14.12|Josh.
+14:12]]), give me these challenges. …

-“I will ‘wholly follow the Lord my God’ (see Josh.
-14:8) to the fullest extent of my energy and ability.”
+“I will ‘wholly follow the Lord my God’ (see [[Joshua 14.8|Josh.
+14:8]]) to the fullest extent of my energy and ability.”
 (Spencer W. Kimball, in Conference Report, Oct.
 1979, p.
 115.)

 Brothers and sisters, we do not always know why the Lord commands us to do certain things.
 His ways are not man’s ways.
 But this much we do know—his paths are straight.
 They are not the crooked paths of men.
 We accept faith as the first principle of the gospel; but do we trust the Lord enough to act first and receive confirmation later?
 Some may call this blind obedience.
 An Idaho bishop used to say, “Any kind of obedience is better than any kind of disobedience.”
 Faith is not blind.
-However, we will often receive no witness until after a trial of our faith.
+However, we will often receive no witness until *after* a trial of our faith.
 If we have been disobedient in the past, let us commit today to repent and to put our house in order.

 I believe we can best accomplish this by applying the counsel of the prophets in three critical temporal problems confronting the Saints: (1) the management of personal income and expenditures; (2) the dwindling of work quality and productivity; and (3) the insufficiency of reserves, in the form of both cash and commodities.